Aiven-Labs/the-5-types-of-database/slides.typ

 #slide[
   == More about OpenSearch

-  - Technology origins in document processing, indexing and searching over large bodies of text
+  - Technology origins in document processing, indexing and searching for large bodies of text
-  - Designed to be distributed - scaling *horizontally*

   - Backed by #link("https://lucene.apache.org/")[Apache Lucene]

   - Queries are written in JSON

   - Schema design up front is optional - it will deduce a schema for you

   - Data visualisation tools built in
 ]